roadlinkbangladesh/roadlinkautomobile/docs/TECHNICAL.md

      - `image_url`: Full asset URL in Cloudflare R2 storage.
      - `image_type`: A string categorizing the asset type, strictly limited to: `'exterior'`, `'interior'`, or `'auction'`.
      - `display_order`: An integer defining the sort order.
-   - **No Separate Cover/Poster Image**: There is no separate poster image or dedicated database cover image field.
+   - **No Dedicated Cover Image field**: No image type such as `'cover'` or `'thumbnail'` is stored in the database.
    - **Dynamic Cover Image**: The cover image is derived dynamically as **the first exterior image ordered by display_order** (lowest value).
-The backend maps these normalized image records into the vehicle data model returned to the frontend.
+The frontend determines presentation and ordering dynamically, and the backend maps these normalized image records into the vehicle data model returned to the frontend.

 5. **Time Handling & Timezones**:
    - **Backend/Database**: All timestamps are stored strictly in Coordinated Universal Time (UTC).
    - **Frontend**: The static frontend website displays dates and times formatted for the **Asia/Dhaka (UTC+6)** timezone.
+The display timezone is configurable from the Settings page.
 Day-to-day business operations are evaluated using Dhaka local time, while data storage remains purely UTC.

+6. **Validation Layers**:
+   - **Database Layer**: Responsible for data integrity only (e.g., foreign keys, non-null constraints, unique indices).
+   - **Worker API Layer**: Responsible for authoritative validation, core business rules, and security validation.
+   - **Frontend Layer**: Responsible for user experience validation (e.g., immediate feedback, format formatting, field presence checks).
+   - *The Cloudflare Worker backend is always the absolute source of truth.*

 ---